frizfealer/mcp-agent/memory-bank/progress.md

 ## 5. Evolution of Project Decisions

+- **2025-05-20:**
+  - Documented significant enhancements to `src/search_engine/sources/github_source.py`.
+The `GitHubSource` now employs an LLM to analyze curated lists of MCPs from specific GitHub repositories (`modelcontextprotocol/servers`, `punkpeye/awesome-mcp-servers`, `appcypher/awesome-mcp-servers`).
+  - Key features of the enhanced `GitHubSource` include:
+    - Local caching of README files from these repositories (stored in `resources/github/`).
+    - A mechanism to dynamically update these cached files if a `GITHUB_TOKEN` is available and the files are older than one week.
+    - Extraction of relevant sections from the Markdown content of these READMEs for more focused LLM analysis.
+    - The ability to fetch GitHub star counts for identified MCP candidates.
+  - Confirmed that `src/search_engine/search_manager.py` is correctly integrated and fully operational with this advanced `GitHubSource`.
+  - Updated `activeContext.md` and `progress.md` to reflect these changes.
+  - The `GITHUB_CACHE_PATHS` constant in `github_source.py` effectively defines the repositories searched, superseding a direct interpretation of `GITHUB_REPOSITORIES_TO_SEARCH` for this source.
+- **2025-05-18:**
+  - Implemented basic functionality for `GitHubSource` and its unit tests.
+(Note: This entry is now superseded by the 2025-05-20 entry reflecting the advanced implementation).
+  - Added related configurations (`GITHUB_REPOSITORIES_TO_SEARCH`, `SEARCH_RESULT_LIMIT_PER_SOURCE`) to `src/config.py`.
+  - Updated unit tests for `src/main.py` and `SearchManager`.
+  - Refactored `SearchManager` and `BaseSourceHandler` to remove direct config object dependency.
+  - Implemented `_initialize_source_handlers` in `SearchManager` for `GitHubSource`.
+  - Integrated `SearchManager` into `main.py`.
+  - Deferred web scraping source handlers (`PipedreamMCPSource`, `MCPMarketSource`) to the next iteration.
+  - Next immediate step: Implement `ResultsFormatter`.
+- **2025-05-18 (Earlier):**
+  - Successfully scaffolded the `SearchEngine` module (`src/search_engine/`).
+    - Created `search_manager.py` with `SearchManager` class and `SearchResult` Pydantic model.
+    - Created `sources/base_source.py` with `BaseSourceHandler` abstract class.
+    - Created placeholder source handlers: `github_source.py`, `pipedream_mcp_source.py`, `mcp_market_source.py`.
+  - Updated Memory Bank (`activeContext.md`, `progress.md`) to reflect this.
+  - Next immediate step: Develop/update unit tests for `src/main.py`.
 - **2025-05-14:**
   - Completed implementation of `UseCaseGenerator` (`src/use_case_generator.py`) utilizing OpenAI's JSON mode with Pydantic models for robust, structured output.
   - Developed comprehensive unit tests for `UseCaseGenerator` (`tests/unit/test_use_case_generator.py`), ensuring its functionality and error handling.